Cipscis/timely-test/README.md

 In order to allow the `main` branch to be used to publish to GitHub Pages, you need to set up an **environment** called `github-pages` in the settings for your project.
 This environment should be configured to allow branches with the name pattern `main` to deploy to GitHub Pages.

-When publishing a project using [GitHub Pages](https://pages.github.com/), if you are not using a custom domain the project usually appears at a URL with a path, such as `https://cipscis.github.io/base-project`.
+When publishing a project using [GitHub Pages](https://pages.github.com/), if you are not using a custom domain the project usually appears at a URL with a path, such as `https://cipscis.github.io/timely-test`.
 This means using root relative URLs such as `/assets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.

 To fix this, the local Node.js server looks for a `PROJECT_NAME` variable in your [`.env`](#env-1) file.
 If it finds one, it sets up rewrites so you will need to use the same `/${PROJECT_NAME}/` paths during local development as would be required by GitHub Pages.

-By default, the `index.html` file is configured to be published to GitHub Pages under the project name `base-project`.
+By default, the `index.html` file is configured to be published to GitHub Pages under the project name `timely-test`.
 When you use it as a base for your own project, you will need to update these URLs.

 If you are publishing to GitHub Pages using a custom domain, you can remove the `PROJECT_NAME` variable from your [`.env](#env-1) file and any `/${PROJECT_NAME}/` paths specified in other files.